Crocoblock/jetformbuilder/README.md

 ## ChangeLog

+## 3.6.0.1
+* FIX: Prevent PHP errors appears in some cases and related to the Style Manager module.

 ## 3.6.0
 * ADD: Use several payment gateways at once in form
 * ADD: Conditional logic to payment gateway